OmenApps/django-postgresql-dag/README.md

 fewer queries than most other packages.
 The trade off is portability: it uses Postgres' Common Table Expressions (CTE) to achieve this and is therefore not compatible with other databases.

-NOTE: Not all methods which would benefit from CTEs use them yet.
+NOTE: Not all methods which would benefit from CTEs use them yet. **This project is a work in progress.
+Again, this project is a work in progress.** While functional, it is not yet fully optimized.

-NOTE: **This project is a work in progress.
-Again, this project is a work in progress.** While functional, it is not optimized and not yet stable.
-Lots of changes are happening weekly.
-Expect it to stabilize by the end of 2020.
+The primary purpose of this package is to *build* and *manipulate* DAGs.
+If you are looking for graph *analysis* or *visualization*, this is not the right package.

-Currently, it provides numerous methods for retrieving nodes, and a few for retrieving edges within the graph.
-In progress are filters within the in order to limit the area of the graph to be searched, ability to easily export to NetworkX, and other improvements and utilities.
+Currently, django-postgresql-dag provides numerous methods for retrieving nodes, and a few for retrieving edges within the graph.
+In-progress are filters within the CTEs in order to limit the area of the graph to be searched, ability to easily export to NetworkX, and other improvements and utilities.

 ## Demo